RandalRoot/CloudBeesDemo/docs/index.md

     <img src="./images/Figure11.png" alt="Saving a code file from GitHub with Safari" width="80%" height="80%" />

-    Figure 12.
-Saving the code file using the Safari browser
+    _Figure 11.
+Saving the code file using the Safari browser_

  4. After the code file has been downloaded, use the **_File > Open_** menu item in IDLE to locate and open it in the editor.